Everything But A Beach tells fascinating stories from Manchester’s past.

 Who we are

 Dr Dean Kirby is a professional historian, genealogist, tour guide, journalist and author of best-selling book, Angel Meadow: Victorian Britain’s Most Savage Slum.
-You can read more here.
+You can read more here and also subscribe to his Manchester History Club Substack.

 Acknowledgments